 - Pay attention to expiration dates.

-- Store in the freezer for retain optimum freshness.
+- Store foods in the freezer to retain optimum freshness.

 - Opt to defrost foods instead of letting them sit out at room temperature.

 Foods and beverages to avoid during pregnancy include: